 SpringSeed supports the Markdown language.
 What is the markdown language?
 The markdown language lets you format plain text so that it can be changed (beautified and formatted) and displayed in a browser.
 Markdown support greatly enhances the functionality of the SpringSeed app.
 For example, consider the following plain text in Markdown:

-If you load this in a browser, it will show up as (in HTML)
+If you load this in a browser, it will show up as a link.

 If you’re looking for a simple, lightweight application that just lets you take notes, you don’t need to look further than SpringSeed.
 The application is likely to get several updates in the near future, so tune in for more goodness!